 Abbie Headon is Commissioning Editor at Prelude Books, and also writes and edits books as Abbie Headon Publishing Services.
 She is a 2018 Bookseller Rising Star and sits on the BookMachine Editorial Board.

-Last week we gathered at The Driver in London to hear a panel of experts debate one of the thorniest questions in publishing: ‘Are authors, reviewers and publicists wasting their time on book coverage?’
+A couple of months ago we gathered at The Driver in London to hear a panel of experts debate one of the thorniest questions in publishing: ‘Are authors, reviewers and publicists wasting their time on book coverage

 Learning from experience

 Sarah Braybrooke started the evening’s presentations by outlining several examples from her own experience at Scribe.
 As she explained, it’s very hard to reach any concrete conclusions about what works and what doesn’t, but for books that are successful it’s possible to trace what it was that made them successful.